twigpwr/battery-odometer-alpha/development/alpha-software/battery_odometer_alpha/doc/readme.txt

 Overview
 ========
-This application implements a GATT based Heart Rate Service.
+This application implements a GATT based Cycling Speed and Cadence Service.
 To test the service/profile the Kinetis BLE Toolbox application can be used which is available for both Android and iOS.
 For more information, please consult the "BLE Demo Applications User's Guide".